robenkleene/development-references/visual-studio-code/visual-studio-code-debugging.md

 If you close the browser window, you can usually open it again by checking the debug console for a URL (`⇧⌘Y`).

+To disable opening a browser automatically with `npm start`, add:

+    "env": {"BROWSER": "none"},

 ### Opening Browser Windows

 The following will open your default browser when the matched string is output.